Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/5-amazing-chrome-accessibility-tools-you-didnt-know.md

 ![Chrome contrast ratio](https://cdn.hashnode.com/res/hashnode/image/upload/v1601535241761/5NtnDEnOB.png)

-You might think ok, but what does this mean?
+You might think, ok, but what does this mean?

 - The first value is your current contrast ratio
 - The second value is the minimum contrast ratio (AA)
 - The last one is the enhanced contrast ratio (AAA)

-You can change the colour and see if you can enhance your contrasts.
+You can change the color and see if you can enhance your contrasts.

 ## 5. Inspect element tooltip in DevTools

-Another great tooltip which combines many of the above is actually the inspector tooltip in Chrome.
+Another great tooltip that combines many of the above is the inspector tooltip in Chrome.

 We can use the inspector tooltip by opening DevTools and selecting the pointer icon.

-Then we can hover over an HTML an element and see with one quick glimpse what the contrast is, the role, and if it's focusable by the keyboard.
+Then we can hover over an HTML element and see with one quick glimpse what the contrast is the role and if it's focusable by the keyboard.

 ![Chrome Inspector tooltip](https://cdn.hashnode.com/res/hashnode/image/upload/v1601568633044/P2jw7wLJm.png)